 On February 22, 2021, the American tech giant officially launched a US$50 million (S$66 million) research and development centre in Singapore that will drive innovation in computing technology near where data is located.
 It is the company’s first such facility to be built outside the US.

 Called Edge Computing, the new technology will take advantage of the roll-out of 5G mobile networks in the city-state.
 Such a system can involve computers or devices like sensors analysing data they collect before uploading selected information or results to a network, called the cloud, to be accessed by users in another location.
 Edge computing will become important in the future, especially for smart cities, as it can, among other things, make it cheaper to process reams of data where it is being collected and then upload the results.

 Online Variable Capital Company Registration and Filing Portal now available

 The new online Variable Capital Company (VCC) Registration and Filing Portal was launched in Singapore on February 1, 2021.
 VCC transactions, including applications for a VCC name and incorporation, are now available in the new system.
 The online portal also includes a directory search function for users to search for registered VCCs or their sub-funds.

 Introduced in January 2020, the VCC is a new corporate structure for investment funds.
-For more information on the VCC, please click here.
+You can find more information on the VCC.